 Another excellent feature is its third-party risk assessment and attack surface monitor.
 CyCognito automatically attempts hacks on all points within the chain of services contributing to your sites, looking for any weaknesses.
 This is excellent in case an API you’re using gets an update containing vulnerabilities.
 Then, the system establishes a ranking of the individual units’ risk and tells you which of these it thinks you should prioritize.

-CyCognito doesn’t have a free trial, but you can request a demo from the company.
+CyCognito is user-friendly, making it accessible to both professionals and beginners.
+There isn’t a free trial, but you can request a demo from the company.

 ImmuniWeb Discovery is another combo of a vulnerability scanner and an attack surface monitoring tool.
 The ImmuniWeb finds all of your on-premises and cloud software assets and then traces through APIs to find the code’s host.